mhekel/nwnee-sams-menzo/readme.md

 > # Menzoberranzan:EE 2023/2024 overunderdark overhaul

+`04/20/2024` check [here](https://github.com/mhekel/nwnee-sams-menzo/wiki) in our wiki for updates

+***
-New~ Hit the wiki for documentation on changes done/todo's. as of this moment i have not written todo's but it's on my todo list. :-)
+`04/15/2024` Hit the wiki for documentation on changes done/todo's. as of this moment i have not written todo's but it's on my todo list. :-)

 ## THe Base nwnxee/mod script files +nwnx utilities, nwsync, nwserver doohickeys and cool magic tricks
 for Sam's Server Menzoberranzan v8 so that things are " 'mo betta" :-)